 District of Columbia Department of Health core capabilities include surveillance and epidemiology, the Public Health Lab, and response readiness activities that include communicating, planning, exercising, and evaluating.

-Information taken from the CDC Emergency Preparedness website.
+This information taken from the Centers for Disease Control (CDC) Emergency Preparedness website.